 1. UNSPSC: Universal Standard Across Industries

 The United Nations Standard Products and Services Code (UNSPSC) is a global taxonomy used to classify both products and services.
-It has a four-level hierarchy (Segment → Family → Class → Commodity) and is widely adopted for procurement and spend analysis.
+It follows a four-level hierarchy (Segment → Family → Class → Commodity) and is widely adopted for procurement and spend analysis.

 Best for: